Mary Britten, M.D.

-Mary Britten, M.D. is a British television series which originally aired on ITV in 1958.
-The show was made by the newly-established Southern Television, but was cancelled when the major ITV franchises lost interest in screening it.
+Mary Britten, M.D. is a weekly British medical television series which aired on ITV on Saturday evenings at 6.30pm from 13 September 1958.
+The show was made by the newly-established Southern Television and transmitted live from their Southampton studio.
+One of the major ITV companies, ABC, stopped showing the series in both its Midlands and Northern regions after 12 episodes, preferring to broadcast their own drama series "All Aboard."
+The series was cancelled early in 1959 after the remaining ITV companies lost interest in screening it.